Do I Belong is a question that hums beneath the surface for many of us:

 You think, If I could just change this, then I’d belong but the truth is:

-The need to earn belonging by performing or perfecting keeps us disconnected from our real selves.
-But raw, honest, in-the-moment presence allows others (and yourself) to connect with who you truly are.
+The need to earn belonging by performing keeps us disconnected from our real selves.
+But raw, in-the-moment presence allows others (and yourself) to connect with who you truly are.

 And the truth is always more stable & grounded than a fabricated self.